-- (a) SAHA must make the interim reexamination within a reasonable time after the family request [24 CFR 960.257(b)]. - (b) If the tenant rent is to increase: - (i) The increase generally will be effective on the first of the month following thirty (30) days' notice to the family. - (ii) If a family fails to report a change within the required time frames, or fails to provide all required information within the required time frames, the increase will be applied retroactively, to the date it would have been effective had the information been provided on a timely basis.
-The family will be responsible for any underpaid rent and may be offered a repayment agreement in accordance with the policies in Chapter 16. - (c) If the tenant rent is to decrease: - (i) The decrease will be effective on the first day of the month following the month in which the change was reported.
-In cases where the change cannot be verified until after the date the change would have become effective, the change will be made retroactively.
+- (a) SAHA must make the interim reexamination within a reasonable time after the family request [24 CFR 960.257(b)]. - (b) If the tenant rent is to increase: - (i) The increase generally will be effective on the first of the month following thirty (30) days' notice to the family. - (ii) If a family fails to report a change within the required time frames or fails to provide all required information within the required time frames: - (A) The increase will be applied retroactively, to the date it would have been effective had the information been provided on a timely basis. - (B) The family will be responsible for any underpaid rent and may be offered a repayment agreement in accordance with the policies in Chapter 16. - (c) If the tenant rent is to decrease: - (i) The decrease will be effective the first day of the month following the month in which the change was reported and all required documentation was submitted. - (ii) In cases where the change cannot be verified until after the date the change would have become effective, the change will be made retroactively.